AshishSingh517/Similarity-project/README.md

 *How to Use

-Compile and run the Main class.
+-Compile and run the Main class.

-Enter the paths of the two text files that you want to compare.
+-Enter the paths of the two text files that you want to compare

-Choose a similarity measure (Cosine Similarity, Euclidean Distance, Jaccard Similarity, or Manhattan Distance).
+-Choose a similarity measure (Cosine Similarity, Euclidean Distance, Jaccard Similarity, or Manhattan Distance).

-The program will calculate and display the similarity score between the two text documents using the selected measure.
+-The program will calculate and display the similarity score between the two text documents using the selected measure.